TyPR124/critirs/Safety.md

 The EnteredSection returned from all successful Enter or TryEnter calls automatically calls Leave.
 It will get dropped during unwind, ensuring no thread terminates without leaving the critical section.

-TODO: Track poisoning of CriticalSection, CriticalStatic.
+TODO: Track poisoning of CriticalSection, CriticalStatic + remember CriticalStatus is susceptable to poison in init_once.

 ## Deletion